peedrohj/product-api/README.md

 ## Testing

-I wrote some basic tests to the api, and if you want to run it, folow the process bellow.
+I wrote some unit tests to this api, and if you want to run it, folow the process bellow.

 * **First:**

 You need to certify that the API is running.
-If not, you can simple do it by typing this commnad in the root folder of the project.
+If not, you can simple do it by typing this commnad in the root folder of this project.

 ``` sh
 $ python3 app.py
 ```

 * **Second:**
-Now you can run those tests with a simple command.
+Now, open another terminal, and run this tests with a simple command in the root folder of this project.

 ``` sh
 $ python3 test/test.py
 ```

-> **Note**: If you want see the code navigate to test/test.py
+> **Note**: If you want see more about those tests navigate to test/test.py